roots/bud/DEVELOPMENT.md

 ## CLI

-The `@bud` CLI is a tool for managing the development environment and running project tasks.
+The `@bud` CLI is a yarn plugin for managing the development environment and running project tasks.

 You can run it from the command line with `yarn @bud`.
 Try `yarn @bud --help` for more information.